fatih-iver/touchy/README.md

+>This is my undergraudate project so it is meant to be used for research but not for production.
+You can freely inspire yourself by looking at the code but trying to use for production, I wouldn't do it.

 # Touchy

 Touchy is an Android library that intercepts all touch events and lets you access those intercepted touch events from a single place.